scottbcovert/angular-salesforce-boilerplate/README.md

 ### Running the example

 This boilerplate comes with a working example of a **contact management application**.
-To get it running just run the `gulp` command while in the salesforce-angular2-boilerplate directory.
-It will open a local server at [http://localhost:8080](http://localhost:8080) where you should be able to view the working application.
+To get it running just run the `gulp` command while in the angular-salesforce-boilerplate directory.
+It will open a local server at [http://localhost:8085](http://localhost:8085) where you should be able to view the working application.
 When you're ready to deploy the application and test it in Salesforce just run `gulp deploy` and wait for the application to finish deploying.

 ### File Tree

-The way I have structured this project bears describing; whether you are new to Salesforce, Angular 2, both, or just need some explianation.
+The way I have structured this project bears describing; whether you are new to Salesforce, Angular, both, or just need some explianation.

 #### gulp